ethicalasif/asif/README.md

 # TBomb v1.6b
 An open-source SMS/call bomber for Linux And Termux.

-This script is only for educational purposes or to prank.
-Do not use this to harm others.
+This script is only for revenge purposes or to prank. use this to harm others.
 None of the developers/contributors are responsible for the misuse of TBomb.

 **You've been warned.**

 The script requires working network connection to work.
-No balance will be deducted for using this script to send SMS/calls.
+No balance wbe deducted for using this script to send SMS/calls.

 While doing infinite bombing use 2-3 seconds delay and 10 to 20 threads for maximum performance.